NappingPiglet/dicecloud-v2-guide/documentation-for-properties/item.md

 ### Weight

-The wieght of the container in pounds.
+The weight of the item in pounds.
 Only accepts numbers.
 Currently serves no purpose, but this will change in later updates.

 ### Quantity \(Required\)